katerinaksystra/pameas-rules/README.md

 In detail, the first rule family is defined as follows:

-Definition 1 (RF1 - Evacuation profile ruleset).
-Assume a system state S and a detected event by the system E. RuleFamily1(S, E) consists of one rule set of Event Condition Action (ECA) rules of the form ON event IF condition THEN DO action, defined as follows:
+**Definition 1 (RF1 - Evacuation profile ruleset).** *Assume a system state S and a detected event by the system E. RuleFamily1(S, E) consists of one rule set of Event Condition Action (ECA) rules of the form ON event IF condition THEN DO action, defined as follows*:
 ```
 ECA(
 ON(Evacuation_Phase_4_Start_event)